 GET IN TOUCH

 Feel free to contact me with any questions about my services, rates, or scheduling an appointment.

 Click on the "Book Online" button and follow the prompts!
 If you have any trouble or questions, feel free to send me a message via the Contact Form.
-A credit card will be needed to procure your appointment online.

 Yes, taxes are built in to the cost of a session.

 What should I expect on my first visit?

 When you arrive for your first session, we'll sit down to discuss your intake form as well as your goals for treatment.
 I will also be able to answer any questions or address any concerns you may have, and once we're done chatting we'll start the session!

 Do I need to bring anything to the session?